skaudrey/gpml/README.md

 Copyright (c) by Carl Edward Rasmussen and Hannes Nickisch, 2016-10-19.

 #  details
-Most of this part is come from Carl Edward's README.md
+Most of this part comes from Carl Edward's README

 There are 8 code subdirectories: moi_prac, cov, doc, inf, lik, mean, prior and util.